 The aim of the Mobility Service Canvas (MSC) - developed for SHOW - is to collect relevant organizational, economic and technical aspects of the provided mobility services in a structured way.
-The collected information will be used in the following chapters (4 to 9) to provide relevant information which can be used directly as state-of-the-art or as input for success and failure factors, user roles or business canvasses.
+The collected information will be used in the annex to provide relevant information which can be used directly as state-of-the-art or as input for success and failure factors, user roles or business canvasses.